Fast Castle: History

+After the Rising of the North, Anne Percy, Countess of Northumberland was lodged at Fast Castle in March 1570.
 The castle passed to Sir Robert Logan of Restalrig through his mother, a widow of Lord Home.
 It was briefly recaptured by the English in 1570.
 Fast castle was well armed: some of the guns were taken to Berwick on Tweed during the English intervention against the supporters of Mary, Queen of Scots in the 1570s.
 These cannon included two brass merlins and four falcons.
 In April 1584 the keepers of Fast Castle, Innerwick, and Tantallon were commanded to surrender their castles to the crown.

 Sir Robert Logan was a notorious dissolute and "ne'er do well" who was implicated in the Gowrie conspiracy to kidnap the young King James VI.
 In 1594, Logan contracted with the famed mathematician (and supposed wizard) John Napier to search Fast Castle for treasure.
 He was to "...do his utmost diligence to search and seek out, and by all craft and ingine to find out the same, and by the grace of God either find out the same, or make it sure that no such thing has been there."
 For this, he was to be awarded a third of any treasure found.
 There is no record of any discovery he may have made.
 Logan died in 1606, and his estates forfeited in 1609, his corpse having been exhumed and put on trial.

 The castle was by now ruinous.
 It passed briefly to the Douglas family, then back to the Earls of Dunbar, then the family of Arnot, back to the Homes and finally to the Hall family.
 The castle is accessible from nearby Dowlaw farm with a steep trail leading to it.
 A concrete footway now replaces the drawbridge.
 Between 1971 and 1986 excavations were carried out at Fast Castle by the Edinburgh Archaeological Field Society.

 Fast Castle was originally known as Fause (lit.
 False) Castle, on account of the lights that were hung from it to mislead shipping.
 Shipmasters would see the lights while travelling in darkness, and consider that they had reached a safe haven, only to find that they had been guided on to rocks, where wrecking parties awaited for plunder.